These procedures must be read in conjunction with the Curriculum Assessment Reporting in Public Schools Policy.

 While the Department-endorsed reporting template is mandatory for Pre-primary to Year 10, use of the Kindergarten reporting template is optional.
-Reporting for students undertaking a modified teaching and learning program must be linked to their documented plan.
+Reporting for students undertaking a modified teaching and learning program must be linked to their documented plan (staff only).

 4. Related documents

 Manager, Curriculum Priorities

 |1 February 2015

 |Minor changes to include reference to Public Schools D18/0151652 and updated legislation links D18/0207680